I made $100M+ betting on NBA games, now I own a pro soccer team

 Shaan Puri

-alright so so we gotta tell your story because your story is you basically did what me and probably 50% of other young guys wanted to do in their life it's like oh what if I could take a few thousand dollars find an edge beat the house in vegas and turn a few thousand dollars into millions of dollars tens of millions of dollars and ultimately I believe over hundreds of millions of dollars not by counting cards in blackjack first by you know sports betting and then you get recruited by mark cuban to go work for an nba team at one.
-You now own your own soccer club so you've had this like really cool life and career
+Alright, so we gotta tell your story because your story is—you basically did what me and probably 50% of other young guys wanted to do in their life.
+It's like, "What if I could take a few thousand dollars, find an edge, beat the house in Las Vegas, and turn a few thousand dollars into millions of dollars—tens of millions of dollars—and ultimately, I believe, into hundreds of millions of dollars?"
+Not by counting cards in blackjack at first, but by, you know, sports betting.
+Then you get recruited by **Mark Cuban** to go work for an **NBA** team at one point.
+You now own your own soccer club.
+So you've had this really cool life and career.

 Sam Parr